How to manage social anxiety

 As with any health condition, no two are the same.
 The same is true for treatment and strategies offered to support those with social anxiety.
 Individually tailored plans to meet the condition is critical, particularly when we consider that each person demonstrates different symptoms, different triggers, different challenges to day-to-day life.
 So, when contemplating a way forward, bare this in mind - there is no one size fits all approach.
 And remember, oVRcome are here to help.

-If you would like to read more about social anxiety, why not check out this article?
-It takes a look at some of the key indicators that those with the condition demonstrate and what that can mean for day to day life.
+If you would like to read more about social anxiety, why not check out these key indicators that those with the condition demonstrate and what that can mean for day to day life.